Day Of The Dead, Mexico: 14 Things You Might Not Know

 3. Vibrant Altars

-One of the staple decorative aspects of Day of the Dead in Mexico are the altars that families construct at home and around graves.
+One of the staple decorative aspects of Day of the Dead in Mexico is the altars that families construct at home and around graves.

 It is the main part of the festivities for most people, decorating altars with bright colours of orange and purple, and piling the altar high with candles, personal possessions, flowers, and other offerings (ofrendas).

-It is a spectacular way to honour your deceased loved ones, and a family will plan the next altar design for months in advance.
+It is a spectacular way to honour your deceased loved ones, and a family will plan the next altar design for months.